Back to top

 About the Award

-The SFS AoE is awarded to a single recipient for outstanding contributions to freshwater science.
+The SFS Award of Excellence is awarded to a single recipient for outstanding contributions to freshwater science.
 The scope of the award will reflect the broad interests and expertise exhibited in the Society.
 The award is not limited to members of the Society.
 Nominations of people from underrepresented groups are strongly encouraged to increase the diversity of SFS Awardees.
-Submit your nominations using the SFS Awards Nomination Portal linked at the top of this page.
+Submit your nominations here.

 Recipients